 Yet I wouldn’t have it any other way nor I suspect, would any other writer.
 Because that’s why we do it.

-A new novel, the third in the Billy Evans trilogy, will arrive in spring 2019.
+A new novel, the third in the Billy Evans trilogy, will arrive in autumn 2019.
 News of a new movie (or maybe two) will hopefully arrive before that.